dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

   help    Print this message or the help of the given subcommand(s)

 Options:
+  -V, --version
-  -V, --version  Print version information
+          Print version information

+  -h, --help
-  -h, --help     Print help (see more with '--help')
+          Print help (see a summary with '-h')
 ```

 <!-- markdownlint-restore -->